Skip to content

 Low FODMAP Fats & Oils

-All pure fats and oils are FODMAP-free.
+All pure fats and oils contain zero FODMAPs.
+Use them freely.

 Oils